 The Franco-Prussian War in 1870 was a terrific success for Prussia.
 The German army, commanded by Moltke, won victory after victory.
 The French were defeated in every battle.
 The remainder of the war featured very cautious German operations and massive confusion on the part of the French.

 In the end, France was forced to pay a huge indemnity and surrender Alsace and part of Lorraine.
 Though Bismarck opposed the annexation, arguing it would be the”Achilles’ Heel” of this new empire, Moltke and his generals insisted that it was needed to keep France in a defensive position.
-He broke France’s supremacy over continental Europe following the Franco-Prussian war.
+He broke France’s supremacy over continental Europe following the Buena Ventura Lakes Wildlife Removal war.

 He carefully built the outside security of the new German Country upon his skillful diplomacy, which circulated France globally and made a vast and intricate system of alliances for mutual military support with the majority of Europe’s states.